-ABSTRACOur institutions mainly rely on a physical science laboratory for their experimentation and practical learning.
-Installation and maintenance of such a facility is beyond the scope of most Kenyan institution.
-The expenses incurred during operation of the physical laboratory are difficult to realize.
-From the main issues we face the challenge of development of a computerized system that will cater for the students experiment lessons that are not realized in the physical laboratory, and allow them to learn and view experiment in cyber space.
-The E-lab will also enable revision of those covered in the physical laboratory .Indeed utilization of the cyber space is a good solution for this as it enables experimentation an unlimited number of time easily.

-ACKNOWLEDGEMENTS

-We would to give profoundest gratitude to all those who participated and contributed to this project through suggestions in defense of this project proposal and others through criticism.

-To our supervisor Mr. Chamwama we express sincere gratitude for the continuous support of project study and related research, for his patience, motivation and immense knowledge.

-And above all to the One who created everything and has given us the strength to complete this project.

 CHAPTER 1: INTRODUCTION

 1.1 BACKGROUND

 A number of science subjects taught require practical teaching and demonstrations especially in secondary schools and universities.
 In attempt to avail facilities for practical subjects in schools there have been several challenges experienced.
 The challenges include having poorly equipped laboratories in our schools which has limited number of experiments that can be performed.
 This has also limited the number of students who can be able to participate in those experiments and lead to low interest in practical subjects especially schools where the number of students is very high.
-Finally in most of our schools students are not allowed to access laboratory equipment s due to breakage and misuse of chemicals and some causing accidents.
+Finally in most of our schools students are not allowed to access laboratory equipment due to breakage and misuse of chemicals and some causing accidents.

 Due to the above shortcomings we saw it necessary to come up with a system that ensures most of the activities that are done manual can be integrated laboratory based system that provides most practical’s at mouse click thus increased efficiency and availability.